 Kayleigh (16 years) has PDD-NOS and all her life she has been suffering from hypersensitive ears.
 In particular, during stressful periods she suffers a lot.
 Kayleigh’s mother says: “A couple of years ago we had a period when Kayleigh during the dinner could not stand any sounds.
 Knives and forks could not touch each other, the ladle could not touch the side of the pan and the knife could not touch the plate.
 The entire family was very tensioned at the table, afraid that someone would make a sound that Kayleigh could not stand.
 But except for the sounds at the table and the loading and unloading the dishwasher, she also cannot stand the sound of walking over gravel, synthetic fabrics that touch each other, hard sounds such as drilling.
 Noises that are around you all day in your environment.
 Kayleigh holds her ears and says that those noises hurt her ears.”

 Testing NOIZEZZ hearing protection

 “Initially, Kayleigh was very afraid to wear the earplugs, scared that they would not come out any more.
 With the help of a family worker this worked at the end.
 We had tried the earplugs ourselves and thought that they didn’t do much, we could not hear a difference.
 But for Kayleigh it was a revelation.
 During meals, we could scratch on the plate, knives and forks could touch each other.
-We could not belief that these simple earbuds suddenly made everything easier.
+We could not belief that these simple earplugs suddenly made everything easier.
 And Kayleigh can still join the conversation at the table.
-The earbuds are some of the most important items in the house.
+The earplugs are some of the most important items in the house.
 We are very happy that we got to know the comfort of earplugs”